 1.3.4.3 One Caseworker Model

-The Contractor shall provide a single Caseworker for each Child and the Child’s Family while the Child is in FGCS.
+The Contractor shall provide one Caseworker for each Child and the Child’s Family while the Child is in FGCS.
 This person shall be the day-to-day liaison for the Child and the Child’s Family to seek answers to questions and express concerns.
 The Caseworker assigned to each Child and Child’s Family shall be the chief point of contact for the Referring Worker.
 Other individuals delivering services will interact with the Child and Family, however the Contractor shall ensure these services are coordinated through the Child’s Caseworker.
 Any major information, ranging from transfer of service to Clinical results, shall be communicated to the Child and Family through the Caseworker.
 If the Child leaves FGCS, transfers to another service or Service Area, or Transitions back to the community, the Caseworker is responsible to help ensure a smooth Transition to the Child’s next Caseworker or caregiver.
 The Caseworker shall be assigned to the Child before and be present at the Child’s Service Planning Conference.
 The name and contact information for this individual shall be documented in the Child’s Service Plan and provided to the Referring Worker.

 1.3.4.4 Individual Child Development and Life Skills

 The Contractor shall provide services to facilitate Child development and life skills learning in a nurturing environment.
 This process begins with accurate and timely assessment of the Child upon entry to FGCS.
 Child development and life skills are crucial components of a Child’s ability to return to the community or the Child’s Family, and these shall be a point of emphasis in the Contractor’s delivery of services.
-In providing Child development and life skills services, the Contractor shall: Design programs with varying levels of structure that can be applied as a Child's need for supervision decreases (demonstrated, for example, by a Child's increased level of responsibility and self-management).
-The programming design as well as the setting, to the extent feasible, shall change as a result, focusing on the Child acquiring and building life skills that allow the Child better access to the community.
+In providing Child development and life skills services, the Contractor shall:

 Utilize the Agency approved formal Casey Life Skills Assessment with every Child to determine Child needs and basis for treatment approach and to measure a Child's strengths and needs regarding development of life skills necessary for successful Reintegration or Transition to Self-Sufficiency.
 The Contractor shall reassess the Child using the Casey Life Skills Assessment within 30 days of the Child’s 14th, 16th, and 18th birthdays and prior to discharge or hand-off to another Contractor.
 The results of the Casey Life Skills Assessment shall be logged uniformly, as specified by the Agency, and shall be sent to the Child’s Referring Worker.
 The results of the Casey Life Skills Assessment shall be provided to the Child.